liferay/liferay-docs/discover/portal/articles/100-web-experience-management/01-starting-site-development/07-creating-teams-for-advanced-site-membership-management.markdown

+---
+header-id: creating-teams-for-advanced-site-membership-management
+---

-# Creating Teams for Advanced Site Membership Management [](id=creating-teams-for-advanced-site-membership-management)
+# Creating Teams for Advanced Site Membership Management

 If you have an ad hoc group of users who perform the same set of tasks in a site, you can organize them into Site Teams.
 Site administrators can assign